Defeasible RDFS via Rational Closure: Graphs

 \subsection{Syntax}

-We rely on a fragment of RDFS, called \emph{minimal} $\rhodf$~\cite[Def.~15]{Munoz09}, that covers essential features of RDFS.
-Specifically, minimal $\rhodf$ is defined as the following subset of the RDFS vocabulary:
+\nd To start with, we rely on a fragment of RDFS, called \emph{minimal} $\rhodf$~\cite[Def.~15]{Munoz09}, that covers all main features of RDFS, is essentially the formal logic behind RDFS and, in fact, suffices to illustrate the main concepts and algorithms we will consider in this work and ease the presentation.
+Specifically, minimal $\rhodf$ has the following \emph{vocabulary} (reserved keywords/predicates) whose meaning will be clear within few paragraphs:

-\nd Moreover, it does not consider so-called \emph{blank} nodes and, thus, in what follows, triples and graphs will be \emph{ground}.
-In fact, minimal $\rhodf$ suffices to illustrate the main concepts and algorithms we will consider in this work and ease the presentation.
-To avoid unnecessary redundancy, we will just drop the term `minimal' in what follows.
+\nd Moreover, we recall that minimal $\rhodf$ does not consider so-called \emph{blank} nodes (see, \eg~\cite{Hogan14,Munoz09} for more on this theme) and, thus, in what follows, triples and graphs will be \emph{ground}.
+We will come back to deal with non-ground graphs in Section~\ref{blanknodes} later on.
+Also, to avoid unnecessary redundancy, we will just drop the term `minimal' in what follows.